MOVES- Goldman Sachs, Baird, Deutsche Bank

-June 20 The following financial services industry appointments were announced on Tuesday.
+June 20 (Reuters) - The following financial services industry appointments were announced on Tuesday.
 To inform us of other job changes, email moves@thomsonreuters.com.

 The bank has promoted two bankers to the top of its leveraged finance business, it announced.